xrapid-group/xrmold/index.md

 We recommend that the user familiarizes with Koehler illumination by using the excellent app “Koehler Tutor”, which can be downloaded from the App Store at this [link][7] if it is not installed on your iPad already.

+#### Illumination dependencies

+The resolution of the spores strongly depends upon a proper Koehler illumination.
+A poor setup will result in poor results.
+It is therefore advised to check the position of the condenser at least once a day.

+Similarly, the best results are obtained when the illumination is homogeneous in the field observed.
+If this is not the case, results may be compromised.

+Finally, the user is invited to report any visible deterioration of the light source.
+The xRmold unit uses prime LED, and though its life expectancy is supposed reach several years, do not hesitate to contact us should any variation in temperature or brightness become apparent.

 6. INSTALLING THE CRADLE (N°19)